Collective modes and terahertz near-field response of superconductors: Bulk layered superconductors

 which is defined as the external electrical potential divided by the total potential.

 Alternatively, the long wavelength response can be described by the anisotropic dielectric function

 and the collective mode dispersion is determined by $q^2 \epsilon_x + k_z^2 \epsilon_z =0$.
 This formalism is more convenient for calculating the reflection coefficient of a slab.
-To include the effect of Higgs and BSMs, one just needs to modify the in plane response $\epsilon_x$ in similar fashions as Eqs.~\eqref{eqn:sigma_higgs} and \eqref{eqn:sigma_bs}.
+To include the effect of Higgs and BaSh modes, one just needs to modify the in plane response $\epsilon_x$ in similar fashions as Eqs.~\eqref{eqn:sigma_higgs} and \eqref{eqn:sigma_bs}.